bifold-pathomics/xMIL-Pathways/README.md

 - [ ] computing cell activation sums within patches
 - [ ] plotting and statistical analysis for cell activation
 - [ ] tissue segmentation model
+- [ ] code for tumor border detection
 - [ ] R-codes for all the analyses of Figure 3